archlinux-downgrade/downgrade/README.md

   --cached-only   only use cached packages
   --ignore        <prompt|always|never>
-                  whether to add packages to IgnorePkg --version       show downgrade version
+                  whether to add packages to IgnorePkg --latest        pick latest matching version --oldest        pick oldest matching version --prefer-cache  do not query ala if a matching package was found in cache --version       show downgrade version
   -h, --help      show help script